Heterogeneous Synthetic Learner for Panel Data: Simulation

-We compare H1SL and H2SL with the following six baselines: DR-Learner in Appendix \ref{sec:DR}, R-DiD proposed by \cite{nie2019nonparametric} which is the only existing HTE estimator for panel data (implemented using \href{https://github.com/xnie/diffindiff}{diffindiff}), X-Learner proposed by \cite{kunzel2019metalearners} which can be regarded as a base HTE estimator of our proposal but ignores the non-stationarity and the temporal dependency; and three other HTE estimators including the R-Learner \citep{nie2021quasi}, T-Learner \citep{athey2016recursive}, and S-learner \citep{imai2013estimating} (implemented using \href{https://github.com/xnie/rlearner}{rlearner}).
-We evaluate these methods by calculating the mean square error as MSE $=\sum_{i} \left(\widehat{\tau} (\boldsymbol{x}_i) - \tau (\boldsymbol{x}_i)\right)^2$ for each run.
-The experiment results are illustrated in Figure \ref{fig:simuresults} (with setting c in \ref{ap:simu} and additional simulation results on AR(1) errors in Figure \ref{fig:simuresults3}), aggregated over $1000$ independent runs.
-The computing infrastructure used is a virtual machine at Google Colab with the Pro tier for the majority of the computations.
+We compare our proposed Heterogeneous Synthetic Learners with the following five baselines: (1) R-DiD proposed by \citet{nie2019nonparametric} which is the only existing HTE estimator for panel data to the best of our knowledge (implemented using R-package \href{https://github.com/xnie/diffindiff}{diffindiff}); (2) X-Learner proposed by \citet{kunzel2019metalearners} which can be regarded as a base HTE estimator of our proposal but ignores the non-stationarity and the temporal dependency; and three other HTE estimators including the (3) R-Learner \citep{nie2021quasi}, (4) T-Learner \citep{athey2016recursive}, and (5) S-learner \citep{imai2013estimating} (implemented using R-package \href{https://github.com/xnie/rlearner}{rlearner}).
+We evaluate these methods by calculating the mean square error as MSE defined as $\sum_{i} \left(\widehat{\tau} (\boldsymbol{x}_i) - \tau (\boldsymbol{x}_i)\right)^2$ for each run.

-It is clear from Figures \ref{fig:simuresults} that the proposed methods perform much better than benchmarks under all simulation settings.
-To be specific, under Scenario (a) with linear HTE function and Scenario (c) without heterogeneous treatment effects, the strong ignorability assumption, i.e., Assumption \ref{ass:ci} (a) and (b), are both satisfied, which explain the comparable good performance of the proposed H1SL and H2SL with an averaged MSE close to zero.
-The DR extension of H2SL performs similarly with H2SL, which could be due to that the model mis-specfication is negligible when we use non-parametric regression.
-However, when Assumption \ref{ass:ci} (b) is not satisfied under Scenario (b) with nonlinear heterogeneous treatment effect, H1SL performs reasonably better than H2SL.
-Nonsurperisingly, due to the non-stationary design in panel data, RDiD performs relatively better than other baseline methods, but none of these methods achieve small MSE.
+The experiment results for linear HTE functions are illustrated in Table \ref{tab:simu1_T060}, and additional simulation results for the other two settings can be found in Tables \ref{tab:simu2_T060} and \ref{tab:simu3_T060}.
+The tables show that, in all simulation settings, the proposed methods significantly outperform RDiD and benchmarks that ignore temporal dependency, such as X-Learner, R-Learner, T-Learner, and S-Learner.